JohnReyGimenez/Mastermind/README.md

 ---

 ## How to Play
 Mastermind is a two-player game where one player creates a secret code, and the other tries to guess it.
-The game is played using a set of colored pegs (represented by numbers in this version).
+The game is played using a set of colored pegs.
 The Code Guesser has 10 attempts to crack the code, while the Code Maker provides feedback after each guess to guide the guesser.

 ### Roles
 - **Code Guesser**: You have 10 attempts to guess the secret code.